-I love cruising, and I really love Disney Cruises, but let me tell you something…..There is a lot to plan when it comes to booking a Disney Cruise.
-After 8 Disney Cruises, I have put together my top 100 tips you need to know for your Disney Cruise.
-From planning to embarkation to Castaway Cay to the sad ending of Debarkation we have got the best Disney Cruise Tips to make your sailing a breeze.
+I love cruising, and I really love Disney Cruises, but let me tell you something…..There is A LOT to plan when it comes to booking a Disney Cruise.
+After 9 Disney Cruises, I have put together my top 100 tips you need to know for your next Disney Cruise.
+From planning to embarkation at Castaway Cay to the sad ending of Debarkation!
+We have got the best Disney Cruise Tips to make your sailing a breeze.

 Booking the Cruise (How to get the best deal)

 Special Offers Page + Florida Res. & Military Discounts

 Disney Cruise’s are rarely discounted.
 They do offer Florida resident and Military Discounts but otherwise, discounts are hard to come by.
 Here are the best ways to get the best deal on a Disney Cruise!
 Sometimes Disney will post discounts on Disney Cruise Line’s Special Offers page.Hidden Last Minute Deals are available on the site, they are described as “Restricted Guaranteed” Rates.
 You get to choose the type of cabin (inside, outside, verandah) but don’t get to choose your actual room.
 We have done this numerous times and luckily always received great rooms (we have even received connecting rooms).
 You can check out how we booked these discounts on the Disney Magic.

 Best Way to Save Money on your Disney Cruise [is while you are on one]

 The best way to save money on a Disney Cruise is to book your next cruise onboard an existing cruise.
 You save 10% off the prevailing rate plus onboard credit of $200 and reduced deposit.Purchasing Discounted Disney Gift Cards